Argantonio65/pyWEST/README.md

 ## Extra:
 ### Notebooks
-In notebooks it is included two jupyter notebook containing:
+Included two jupyter notebooks containing:

 - **Bayesian_Inference_Example.ipynb** : Examples and tutorial to perform bayesian parameter inference to a West model.
 - **Calibration_Example.ipynb** : A tutorial for performen model calibration with scipy.minimize